buthlezi/pern_todo_list_app/README.md

 8. On the right terminal type 'cd server'
 9.
 NOTE: Install PostGreSQL and create the database by typing the commands in server/database.sql.
-This should be done afer logging in as user 'postgres' with a chosen password.
-The database can be called 'pernstack' - as shown in server/db.js and server/database.sql
+This should be done after logging in as user 'postgres' with a chosen password specified in server/db.js The database can be called 'pernstack' - as shown in server/db.js and server/database.sql

 10. Type 'node index' to start the server on port 5000